aligator/OSRailwayTrain/README.md

 Currently it supports:

-- Setting the speed and direction using the topic "/OSRailway/<train_name>/drive" using integers from -1023 to 1023.
+- Setting the speed and direction.
 - Stopping the train using the same topic with the value 0.
 - OverTheAir update capability if configured properly.
 Updates have to be installed using Platformio.
 - Configurable smooth speed change.